grantjenks/python-diskcache/README.rst

 **Timings**

 These are very rough measurements.
-See benchmarks for more rigorous data.
+See `DiskCache Cache Benchmarks`_ for more rigorous data.

 ================ ================ ======= ======= ============ ============
 Project          diskcache        dbm     shelve  sqlitedict   pickleDB